briangordon/briangordon.github.com/_posts/2016-07-16-developer-interview-questions.md

 }
 ```

 The list *produces* values of type `A` through its `head` method, so `A` is a contravariant type parameter.
 However, when it *consumes* values through its `prepend` method, it can accept anything which is a superclass of A. This would appear to violate our rule, but it doesn't– because `prepend` returns a *whole new collection* of the new, less specific type.
-Immutable collections will always return a new instance rather than modifying state within themselves, which is the key.
+Immutable collections will always return a new instance rather than modifying state within themselves, which is the key to achieving both covariance and contravariance.